CariLT01/mc-schematics-hide-paid/README.md

 ## Status

-> [!INFO]
-> - Temporary project
+- Temporary project
-> - No toggle on/off inside the extension
+- No toggle on/off inside the extension
-> - Requires Developer Mode to install
+- Requires Developer Mode to install

 ---